Yogi Adityanath: In popular culture

 In 2025, a biographical film titled Ajey: The Untold Story of a Yogi was announced, depicting his life.
 The film, inspired by Shantanu Gupta's book The Monk Who Became Chief Minister, explores his journey from a Nathpanthi monk to a prominent political leader as the chief minister of Uttar Pradesh.
 The film was officially released on 19 September 2025.

+Many other books have been written about Adityanath, which include Yogigatha: Yogi Adityanath Ki Jivangatha by Shantanu Gupta, which is the Hindi counterpart to his definitive biography, Lokhriday Samrat Yogi Adityanath: Darshan Evam Vikas Drishti by Amit Singh, Monk to Majesty: Biography of Yogi Adityanath by B.K.
+Chaturvedi and Yogi Adityanath: Religion, Politics and Power by Sharat Pradhan and Saurabh Shukla.